kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

     dir: pr/
     version: PR-1234
 ```
-If everything is fine, commit changes made to `values.yaml` file.
+If everything is fine, commit the changes you have made to the `values.yaml` file.
-- The following Prowjobs are triggered:
+5. The following Prowjobs are triggered:
     - `pre-master-kyma-component-helm-broker` - even though component was not changed in this commit, Prow triggers all jobs
 according to the changes introduced in the PR.
-    - all integration jobs: `pre-master-kyma-integration`, `pre-master-kyma-gke-integration`, `pre-master-kyma-gke-upgrade` etc.
+    - All pre-master integration jobs, such as `pre-master-kyma-integration`, `pre-master-kyma-gke-integration`, `pre-master-kyma-gke-upgrade`, etc.
-All those jobs are triggered because the file in `resources` directory was modified.
+All these jobs are triggered because the file in the `resources` directory was modified.
 All integration jobs have a Guard step that waits
 until `pre-master-kyma-component-helm-broker` is completed.
-- If all jobs are successful, a developer can merge changes to the `master` branch.
+6. If all jobs are successful, you can merge changes to the `master` branch.
 The following jobs are triggered:
-    - `post-master-kyma-component-helm-broker`.
-This job creates the image `eu.grc.io/kyma-project/develop/helm-broker:{commit-id}`.
+    - `post-master-kyma-component-helm-broker` which creates the `eu.grc.io/kyma-project/develop/helm-broker:{commit-id}` image.
 This image is not used.
-    - all integration jobs: `post-master-kyma-integration`, `post-master-kyma-gke-integration`, `post-master-kyma-gke-upgrade` etc.
+    - All post-master integration jobs, such as `post-master-kyma-integration`, `post-master-kyma-gke-integration`, `post-master-kyma-gke-upgrade`, etc.
-These jobs do not have to wait for any other jobs, because images that they use, already exist.
+These jobs do not have to wait for any other jobs because images that they use already exist.

 ### Guard integration jobs